davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/Open-Science-Framework.md

 * A template for a lab notebook - [https://osf.io/sesm4/wiki/home/]()
 * 'Estimating the Reproducibility of Psychological Science' collects projects which were included in a project to repduce existing papers in physcology  [https://osf.io/ezcuj/wiki/home/]()

-## New project
+## Creating a new project

-## organisation of an Open Science Framework project
+## Organisation of an Open Science Framework project

+The Open Science Framework provides a fairly flexible platform so there are different ways you coudl orgnaise a project.
+Some projects will only have a one or two files, whilst others will have numerous different components.
+Regardless of the scope of your project considering the issues below will help make your project more open.

 ### Components